WoodCoutureAI/Cesar/README.md

 # Cesar

 ## Overview
 Wood Couture's Cesar is a powerful tool for finding and analyzing furniture suppliers or manufacturers worldwide.
-It leverages Google search capabilities through the Serper API to extract comprehensive information about companies.
+It leverages Google search capabilities through the perplexity API to extract comprehensive information about companies.

 ## Features
 - **General Search**: Find companies based on country and specific requirements